Offer silent option (no email notification) for events calendar in groups

 Let me know what you think!

-#15 Updated by Daniel Jones about 3 years ago
+#15 Updated by Daniel Jones over 3 years ago

 Looked deeper into this - I think my issues were being caused by the throttling on event updates, which means that updates within 6 hours of event creation don't create activities or notifications.
 We might want to add in an exception there for cases where people submit the event and then right away realize they've made an error.
 Could be as simple as adding another condition to the throttling if-statement to make sure that $last_activity->type isn't 'create_event'.
 I'd defer to you all on that though!

 Once I turned off the throttling I was able to get the editing emails to make sure that my changes worked.
 Here they are - https://github.com/cuny-academic-commons/bp-event-organiser/commit/4c3d54ad7746068db47bc445b36173094d717b68

-#16 Updated by Boone Gorges about 3 years ago
+#16 Updated by Boone Gorges over 3 years ago

 - Status changed from Assigned to Resolved